watchthehit/btfree/BetFreeApp/BetFreeApp/BetFreeApp/BetFreeApp/Documentation/OnboardingDocumentation.md

 3. **ValuePropositionView3**: Showcases "Find Your Calm" with mindfulness benefits
 4. **PersonalSetupView**: Collects the user's name and sets daily mindfulness goals
 5. **NotificationsView**: Configures notification preferences with toggles for different notification types
-6. **PaywallView**: Presents premium features and subscription options with free trial
+6. **EnhancedPaywallView**: Presents detailed subscription options with pricing and feature comparison
 7. **CompletionView**: Confirms setup and transitions to main app

 ### Supporting Types